 The main focus of our Spanish lessons is to introduce the children to the Spanish language and culture in a friendly and inviting way.
 During Spanish lessons, Spanish teacher Senora Klara encourages the children to listen intently to absorb the proper intonation of the Spanish language and to mimic the vocabulary they have just heard in an echo format.
 They learn and practice new vocabulary through songs, games, mini conversations and puppets.
 Specific Spanish topics include:

 Parts of the Body

-French lessons are incorporated into a Creative Circle bimonthly in our part-time preschool programs and once per week for our full-time programs.
-A French shelf is an ongoing part of the Kindergarten classroom where children can engage in hands-on activities such as puzzles, games or bookmaking, in order to extend and reinforce previously presented concepts.
+Spanish lessons are incorporated into a Creative Circle bimonthly in our part-time preschool programs and once per week for our full-time programs.
+A Spanish shelf is an ongoing part of the Kindergarten classroom where children can engage in hands-on activities such as puzzles, games or bookmaking, in order to extend and reinforce previously presented concepts.

 Sign Language in the Montessori Classroom

 At Pine Grove School, we include American Sign Language, or ASL, as part of our curriculum.
 ASL is a visual language that uses hand movements and facial expressions and is the third most commonly used language in the United States today.
 It also aligns perfectly with the Montessori philosophy, in that it is multi-sensory (muscles, movement, looking, listening) and ties in closely with our anti-bias and peace themes.